As a coach, here’s the challenge you will face: how to get coaching clients. The fact is, they’re the lifeblood of any and all coaching business.

 For example, if you’re a health coach for senior citizens, you can make a list of your parent’s friends or friends’ parents who may need to seriously reconsider their sedentary lifestyle.

 Once you have your list, Ajit recommends following these four steps:

 - Qualify.
-Ask the potential client questions that would give you insight on if you’d be in synergy with each other.
+Ask the potential client questions that would give you insight into whether you’d be in synergy with each other.

 - Invite.
 Encourage them to solve a frustration or reach out for a possibility that they’ve already identified for themselves.

 - Give.
-After inviting them, provide them a solution — a way to get around their frustration or how they can transition from something being a possibility to a reality.
+After inviting them, provide them with a solution—a way to get around their frustration or how they can transition from something being a possibility to a reality.

 - Propose.
 Offer to work with them to continue helping them solve problems and reach out for possibilities.

 “[The list] allows you to be straightforward with what you offer, and you have a long list of potential clients that you’re dealing with,” Ajit explains.
 “This also becomes less frustrating when you get a no because you have the whole list to reach out to to get your yes’s.”